 Yes, customers expect more from the companies they buy from.
 But as a company, ethical trading is an ethos wechoose to follow – not one we feel obliged to.
 “It’s a choice we made right from the start, as a company and as an employer, to always be transparent and ethical in our operations with our employees, customers and suppliers alike.
 This approach not only makes sense ethically, but commercially too; and we expect the best from ourselves and the partners we work with.
-We believe that expecting more from your business should be the norm, not the exception – not as a reactive ‘kneejerk’ reaction to increasing standards”, explains our MD Darren Cohen.
+We believe that expecting more from your business should be the norm, not the exception – not as a reactive ‘kneejerk’ reaction to increasing standards”, explains MD Darren Cohen from Auassignmenthelp service.

 As a business, we’re proactive in our approach to ethical trading, and that goes throughout our supply chain.
 We’ve implemented several actions to protect both ourselves and our clients from ethical sourcing risks, says Darren: “We know how important it is to source products and services from ethical sources and we ensure we have an open and honest approach with everyone”.